johnhw/blender_knots/README.md

 the download and select it.
 Make sure you tick the `Development: Knot generator` setting, then save the user settings.

 The knot generator is now available in the `Create` tab in `Object` mode of the 3D view (below the buttons for the various standard meshes).
-You need to have a text fragment with a knot description in it, which you will be able to select.
+You need to have a text fragment with a knot description in it, which you will be able to select from the panel to generate geometry from.
 <img src="imgs/panel.png">

 ## UI
 * `knot` select a text fragment (entered in the Blender text editor) to generate the knot from
+* `scale` overall scale of the whole knot.
 * `extrude` if enabled, this will turn on beveling for the knot.
 These options are provided to generate a good looking knot quickly -- you can get exactly the same effect by turning on bevel and adding the modifiers yourself.